martiiiina/ML4Science/README.md

 ## SHAP Stability Analysis Across Random Seeds

 This pipeline evaluates the **stability and robustness of SHAP explanations** for XGBoost models trained on ATM connectivity features by comparing results across up to **50 random seeds**.
-The goal is to ensure that reported feature and brain-region importances are **not driven by random initialization**, but are consistently supported across models.
+The goal is to ensure that reported feature and brain-region importances are **not driven by random splits**, but are consistently supported across models.

 ### Data and Models